cdap-guides/cdap-flume-guide/README.md

     a1.channels.c1.transactionCapacity = 100

-Change `<cdap-flume-ingest-guide-basedir>` in the configuration file to point to the cdap-flume-ingest-guide directory.
-Alternatively, you can point it to `/tmp/access.log` and create `/tmp/access.log` with these sample contents:
+Change `<cdap-flume-ingest-guide-basedir>` in the configuration file to point to the `<cdap-flume-ingest-guide>` directory.
+Alternatively, you can point it to `/tmp/access.log`, and create `/tmp/access.log` with these sample contents:

     192.168.99.124 - - [14/Jan/2014:06:51:04 -0400] "GET https://accounts.example.org/signup HTTP/1.1" 200 392 "http://www.example.org" "Mozilla/5.0 (compatible; YandexBot/3.0; +http://www.example.org/bots)"